 A loan term is the period of time over which you repay your loan, usually stated in months.

-Longer loan terms are good for car makers.
+Longer car loan terms are good for car makers.
 People buy more cars if they can pay less per month to own them.
-Banks earn more money because borrowers pay interest for longer.
+Lenders earn more money because borrowers pay interest for longer.